victorzottmann/steamdeck/README.md

 - Run `$ rake db:setup` to create a local database of the app and seed pre-defined data

-- File storage is handle by Amazon S3; payments by Stripe; and webhook endpoints by Ultrahook.
+- File storage is handled by Amazon S3; payments by Stripe; and webhook endpoints by Ultrahook.
 To get them working, make sure you go over the following steps:

   - To enable Amazon S3, uncomment the `amazon` section of the `config/storage.yml` file, then specify your region and bucket name.
 The public and secret keys must be passed in using Rails secure method: